 Brand: I Kick Shins.

-Color: Anemone (soft medium purple at the top fading down to a bright magenta in the center and light pink at the tips).
+Color: Anemone (purple at the top fading down to a bright magenta in the center and light pink at the tips).

 The last two product pictures are color comparison pictures that show the following: